 I would like to take this opportunity to wish each and every one of you a very Merry Christmas.
-I’m re-posting an article I wrote a couple of years ago.
-Fortunately, my Goddaughter’s husband, Jeremy, has been home for over a year, but there are still thousands of our young men and women serving in the military around the world.
+For the past couple of years, I’ve thought of writing something new for Christmas but I haven’t come up with anything more important at this time of year than to acknowledge and recognize the sacrifice that our men and women in the military make for us every day of the year all around the world.
+Even if you’ve read it before, please take a few minutes to read the post I wrote in 2010.
+Fortunately, my Goddaughter’s husband, Jeremy, has been home since then, but there are still thousands of our young men and women serving in the military around the world.
 While we enjoy the warmth and comfort of our families and friends during this wonderful season, let’s not forget those who aren’t able to share the holidays back home.

 SACRIFICE IS NOT FACELESS

 Newspaper hold.
 Check.
 Stop mail delivery.
 Check.
 Wrap last minute gifts.
 Check.
 Start packing.
 Check.